 Raff Object Storage vs AWS S3 is a comparison between simple S3-compatible storage and the largest hyperscale object storage platform in the cloud market.
 Raff Technologies offers object storage for teams that want predictable pricing, S3-compatible tooling, 1 TB included egress, and no request charges.
 AWS S3 offers enormous scale, global regions, many storage classes, lifecycle automation, replication, IAM depth, analytics integrations, and the broader AWS ecosystem.

-Object storage is a cloud storage model that stores files as objects inside buckets, making it useful for backups, media files, static assets, logs, archives, and application uploads.
+Object storage is a cloud storage model that stores files as objects inside buckets, making it useful for backups, media files, static assets, logs, archives, build artifacts, and application uploads.
 The key decision is not only whether a provider speaks the S3 API.
 The real decision is whether your team needs simple predictable pricing or the advanced controls of a hyperscale storage platform.

 This comparison focuses on practical workloads: database backups, application media, static site assets, log archives, build artifacts, and user-uploaded files.
 It compares Raff Object Storage against AWS S3 Standard because S3 Standard is the default frequent-access class many teams use when they first adopt AWS S3.